Grace Church (Manhattan)

 Grace Church is a historic parish church in Manhattan, New York City which is part of the Episcopal Diocese of New York.
-The church is located at 800–804 Broadway, at the corner of East 10th Street, where Broadway bends to the south-southeast, bringing it in alignment with the avenues in Manhattan's grid.
+The church is located at 800–804 Broadway, at the corner of East 10th Street, where Broadway bends to the south-southwest, bringing it in alignment with the avenues in Manhattan's grid.
 Grace Church School and the church houses—which are now used by the school—are located to the east at 86–98 Fourth Avenue between East 10th and 12th Streets.
 In 2021, it reported 1,038 members, average attendance of 212, and $1,034,712 in plate and pledge income.

-The church, which has been called "one of the city's greatest treasures", is a French Gothic Revival masterpiece designed by James Renwick, Jr., his first major commission.
+The church, which has been called "one of the city's greatest treasures", is a French Gothic Revival masterpiece designed by James Renwick Jr., his first major commission.
 Grace Church is a National Historic Landmark designated for its architectural significance and place within the history of New York City, and the entire complex is a New York City landmark, designated in 1966 (church and rectory) and 1977 (church houses).